+Echelon Temperature Limits Relative Humidity Limits (maximum change per 4 h) I 20 °C to 23 °C, a set point ± 1 °C maximum change 0.5 °C/h 40 % to 60 % ± 5 % II 20 °C to 23 °C, a set point ± 2 °C maximum change 1 °C/h 40 % to 60 % ± 10 % III 18 °C to 27 °C, maximum change 1 °C/h 40 % to 60 % ± 20 %

+^{}Limits established in this table are intended to provide basic parameters to ensure temperature and humidity stability in the laboratory.
+While maximum changes are noted, they do not imply rate of change or a net change over time.
+Environmental changes at these limits within a very short period of time will adversely affect mass measurements.
-NOTE: The environmental conditions should also be within the specifications of the weighing instruments where applicable.

-6.2.4.2 Cleanliness guidelines are usually met without clean-room type air handling systems by maintaining clean-room type practices.
-Excessive air exchange rates negatively affect balance performance.
-The laboratory should maintain limited access to the calibration area and minimize contamination (provide a clean surface) for locations where calibration items are being tested.
+- 6.2.4.2 Environmental conditions must be within the specifications of the weighing instruments where applicable.
+Environmental deviations from those specified must address possible measurement impacts, identify appropriate laboratory procedures that are used to minimize measurement errors, and have components incorporated into measurement uncertainties.
+Deviations for temperature and relative humidity controls are not necessarily corrected by performing buoyancy corrections and may adversely affect measurement results.
+Errors due to thermal convection currents or changes to moisture layers on the surface of mass standards may be significant when the environment is not controlled to within these limits and/or when artifacts are not allowed to equilibrate properly. - 6.2.4.3 Cleanliness guidelines are usually met without clean-room type air handling systems by maintaining clean-room type practices with suitable filtration.
+The laboratory must maintain limited access to the calibration area and minimize contamination (provide a clean surface) for locations where calibration items are being tested.
 Activities such as smoking, eating, or drinking and items such as paper products, printers, and files contribute to the difficulty of maintaining adequate cleanliness and are not recommended.
-A positive pressure, laminar-type air flow is usually needed to maintain cleanliness recommendations and to minimize air currents.

-6.2.4.3 Vibration should not diminish the performance of precision analytical balances and mass comparators.
+Excessive air exchange rates negatively affect balance performance; therefore, air flow is generally minimized to the extent possible.
+A positive pressure, laminar-type air flow is usually needed to maintain cleanliness recommendations and to minimize air currents. - 6.2.4.4 Vibration should not diminish the performance of precision analytical balances and mass comparators.
 Proximity to heavy machinery, railways, heavily traveled highways, or similar sources of known vibration is not recommended.
 Steps are often taken to attenuate vibration to an acceptable level of stability with methods such as massive piers (solid marble or concrete tables), isolated foundations, or elimination of the source.
 Balances and mass comparators used for Echelons I and II generally require massive piers, independent piers, and/or an isolated foundation; pneumatic or hydraulic tables are inappropriate.

-6.2.4.4 Undesirable effects due to static electricity should be controlled, if needed, with methods such as humidity, antistatic deionizing radiation devices, the grounding of balances or operators, or with the use of special conductive flooring and selection of proper clothing for staff.
+6.2.4.5 Undesirable effects due to static electricity should be controlled, if needed, with methods such as humidity, antistatic deionizing radiation devices, the grounding of balances or operators, or with the use of special conductive flooring and selection of proper clothing for staff.